Dan0sz/wp-help-scout-docs-shortcodes/readme.txt

 = Child Pages Menu =

-To render an unordered list of a specified (`slug`) parent page.
+This is a powerful feature which allows you to imitate Category pages, i.e. to render an unordered list of children pages of a specified (by `slug`) parent page.

-If a `slug` isn't specified, it attempts to find a page using the last part of the current URI, combined with the `base` parameter.
+If a `slug` isn't specified, it attempts to find a page using the last part of the current URL, combined with the `base` parameter.
-Usage

-`[child_pages_menu slug="my-page" base="knowledge-base"]`
+**Example**: `[child_pages_menu slug="my-page" base="knowledge-base"]`

 This shortcode will return the children pages of a page located at `knowledge-base/my-page`.

+If a slug is not specified, e.g.

+`[child_pages_menu base="animals"]`

-If a slug is not specified, e.g. `[child_pages_menu base="animals"]` and this shortcode is called on `https://yourdomain.com/awesome-stuff/cool-hamsters`, then it will attempt to render the child pages of a page located at `animals/cool-hamsters`.
+ and this shortcode is called on `https://yourdomain.com/awesome-stuff/cool-hamsters`, then it will attempt to render the child pages of a page located at `animals/cool-hamsters`.

 You can also hide some child pages by specifying their ID's in a comma separated list, e.g.